 - Bank interest, charges, etc. are not accounted for.

-- The date of cheque issued for payment but the date of debiting the same is different.
+- The date of the cheque was issued for payment but the date of debiting the same is different.

-- Banks also can do the mistake in recording the transactions
+- Banks also can do a mistake in recording the transactions

 - Errors in accounting transactions in the books of accounts